Mungyeong crucifixion case: Investigation

 The National Forensic Service (NFS) conducted extensive examinations to determine the exact cause of death and the circumstances surrounding the incident.
 Their analysis determined that Kim died from heavy bleeding caused by the abdominal wound combined with suffocation from neck compression.
 The suffocation resulted from nylon strings that had been tied tightly around his neck, while the blood loss from the deliberately inflicted side wound contributed significantly to his death.
 The forensic examination revealed that holes in both hands had been drilled using tools discovered at the scene.
 An electric drill was found in Kim's tent, located approximately 30 meters from the cross.
 Additionally, a manual hand drill was discovered directly beside the cross.
-Inside Kim's tent, investigators found detailed blueprints and step-by-step instructions for performing crucifixion.
+Inside Kim's tent, investigators found detailed blueprints and step-by-step instructions for performing the self-crucifixion.
 Similar cross-construction drawings and measurements were also discovered at his residence.

 The NFS conducted practical experiments to determine whether self-crucifixion was physically possible.
 Using Kim's written instructions as a guide, forensic experts performed two separate reconstructions of the crucifixion process.
 Their conclusion was that an adult male could theoretically perform self-crucifixion, though it would require extraordinary pain tolerance and determination.
 The step-by-step instructions found in Kim's notes were tested and deemed feasible, though extremely difficult.

 Financial records showed that Kim had systematically closed his bank accounts and cancelled various subscriptions before the incident, suggesting he was preparing for his death.
 No DNA, fingerprints, or other evidence of an accomplice was discovered anywhere at the scene.